The deadline to apply for a Fall 2018 CBS Circle Guide paid facilitator position is Saturday, September 8 at 11:59 p.m.

 Students can apply to facilitate a maximum of two different Circles in Fall 2018.
 After determining the final number of applicants and diversity of CBS Circle ideas, Meaghan Stein, the program coordinator, will discuss your options with you.

 You must confirm that at least one other eligible CBS student (junior, senior, or transfer student) is planning to participate in your Circle(s) and include that student’s name and email address in the application.

 As part of your application, you will be asked to answer the following questions:

 1. What is the proposed title of your Circle?

 2. Give a detailed description of the topic of your Circle.
 Include some ideas about the content of your discussions during Circle meetings or the activities you would facilitate in the Circle meetings.

-3. List two goals for what you hope this Circle would accomplish by the end of the spring semester.
+3. List two goals for what you hope this Circle would accomplish by the end of the fall semester.

 4. Why are you interested in facilitating this specific Circle?